ydb-platform/nbs/cloud/disk_manager/test/acceptance/test_runner/README.md

 2. `createImageFromURLTest`
    * For this test, `url-for-create-image-from-url-test` parameter is required and must be a valid and accessible from the host running the test S3 image url.
 Image shall be of the following formats: `QCOW2`, `raw`, `VMDK`.
    * Image is created from the S3 URL.
-   * Image is deleted afterwards.
+   * Image is deleted afterward.
 In case of the test failure image is not being cleaned up.
 Created image has the following format: `acceptance-test-image-{suffix}-{timestamp}`, where suffix is optional.
 3. `cancelTest`
    * starts snapshot creation operation from the source disk in the background
    * deletes snapshots